network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 and each MUST appear exactly once in the JSON object.
 If any of these fields are missing or appear more than once, the configuration information is invalid and the entire JSON object MUST be ignored.
+If a client implementing the current version of this specification encounters a JSON configuration information object where the "version" field is not "1", then the client should assume that it is unable to safely parse the configuration information object (that’s what incrementing the version field indicates) and the client MUST ignore the entire JSON object.

 The "test\_endpoint" field is OPTIONAL, and if present MUST appear exactly once in the JSON object.